IATBLT Research Article Award

 Potential impact of research on TBLT-related practice, theory and future research.

-A Selection Committee, made up of two delegates of the Executive Board (EB) of IATBLT vzw and two delegates of the local organising committee for the TBLT biennial conference will rate and rank the nominated research articles, and draw up a shortlist of three articles.
+A Selection Committee, made up of four representatives of the Executive Board (EB) of IATBLT vzw will rate and rank the nominated research articles, and draw up a shortlist of three articles.
 The three shortlisted articles will then be read by all members of the Executive Board, who will submit their recommendation for the award to the President of IATBLT.
 The President makes the final decision.
 Current members of the IATBLT Executive Board and the local organizing committee are also eligible for the award.
 If an EB member is the author of an article that is put forward, they will recuse themselves from the entire evaluation process.
 The award may not be made if there is an insufficient number of nominations (less than three), or no nominated article meets the criteria for the award.